Neural Protocol (NRP) Price Hits $0.0000 on Exchanges

 According to CryptoCompare, “Neural Protocol is a global decentralized payment gateway ecosystem based on the Ethereum platform that aims to bring together buyers and sellers in a marketplace.
 NRP itself combines neural technology with artificial intelligence.
 NRP is an Ethereum-based token that serves as a medium of exchange within the ecosystem. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Neural Protocol directly using U.S. dollars.
-Investors seeking to trade Neural Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Neural Protocol directly using US dollars.
+Investors seeking to trade Neural Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Neural Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Neural Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Neural Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.